SamVerschueren/gulp-cordova/examples/preferences.md

 });
 ```

+This does the exact same thing as the key-value pair example by calling the plugin only once.

 A good thing to notice is that every time the `gulp-cordova-preference` plugin is called, the `config.xml` file is parsed.
 Because
 of this, the object method is a great advantage over the key-value pair method because with the object method, the config file will
 only be parsed once.